pytorch/rl/docs/source/reference/data.rst

 Storages in contiguous memory include :class:`~torchrl.data.replay_buffers.TensorStorage`, :class:`~torchrl.data.replay_buffers.LazyTensorStorage` and :class:`~torchrl.data.replay_buffers.LazyMemmapStorage`.
-These classes of course support :class:`~tensordict.TensorDict` data, but also any PyTree data structure (eg, tuples, lists, dictionaries and nested versions of these).
+These classes support :class:`~tensordict.TensorDict` data as first-class citizens, but also any PyTree data structure (eg, tuples, lists, dictionaries and nested versions of these).
 The :class:`~torchrl.data.replay_buffers.TensorStorage` storage requires you to provide the storage at construction time, whereas :class:`~torchrl.data.replay_buffers.TensorStorage`